BenjaminSemah/leaderboard/README.md

 # HAPPY DEVS LEADERBOARD

->This HAPPY DEVS LEADERBOARD app allows users to submit their scores to be ranked on the Leaderboard
+>The HAPPY DEVS LEADERBOARD app allows users to submit their scores to be ranked on the Leaderboard.

 ## Built With